Oslandia/workshop-qwc2/workshop.md

 $ 7z x workshop-qwc2.ova.7z.001
 ```

-Note: on macOS you may want to check out [The
+On macOS you can use [The
-Unarchiver](https://apps.apple.com/app/the-unarchiver/id425424353?ls=1&mt=12) app, which is able to
+Unarchiver](https://apps.apple.com/app/the-unarchiver/id425424353?ls=1&mt=12) app, which is
-unarchive different kinds of archive files, including 7z files.
+available on App Store.
+On Windows [7-Zip](https://www.7-zip.org/) and
+[WinRAR](https://www.win-rar.com/) are common tools to deal with 7z files.

 Optionally you can now check that the resulting `workshop-qwc2.ova` file is not corrupted.
 On Linux
 you can do it like this: